 I’ve joined the Instant Pot fan club!
 It’s been a game changer for meal prep the last few months but did you know you could make cheesecake in it?
 Try my Instant Pot Chocolate-Peanut Butter Swirl Cheesecake and you may never go back to making cheesecake in the oven.
 It’s not just convenient to make it in the Instant Pot, but it’s the best tasting cheesecake you’ve ever had!

 I now own two Instant Pots.
 My husband gave me the Instant Pot Duo Mini 3-quart Programmable Cooker for Christmas last year.
 I call it the baby.
 I had so much fun making New Years Day dinner in it-dried black eyed peas and fresh collard greens.
 (Recipes and pics for these two coming soon).
 My favorite thing to make in it is hard cooked eggs.
 I will never make them on the stovetop again!
 The shell seriously rolls off the egg all in one piece!

-As soon as I got the Instant Pot DU060 6 QT 7-in-1 Multi-Use Programmable Cooker I tested this cheesecake almost every day.
+As soon as I got the Instant Pot 6 quart Multi-Use Programmable Cooker I tested this cheesecake almost every day.
 I’ve tested different pans, cooking times, pressure release times, and ingredient amounts.

 I’ve made it in two different pans, Fat Daddio’s 7″x 3″ removable bottom cheesecake pan and a 7″ springform pan that came in a set of three when I was testing recipes for my cookbook Magic Cakes.
 My favorite pan was the Fat Daddio’s pan but more on that later.
 Let’s get started!